ingonyama-zk/developer-docs/docs/icicle/overview.md

 ## How can you access GPUs ?

-We understand that not all developer have access to a GPU.
+We understand that not all developers have access to a GPU.
 We don't want this to limit anyone from developing with ICICLE.

 There for if you are working on an exciting project and you dont have access to a GPU please reach out to us via [telegram](https://t.me/RealElan) or [email](immanuel@ingonyama.com) we will be happy to assist you.